andela/the_spinners-backend/README.md

 Set eslint to lint `on save`
 Set eslint to run `as you type`

-## Installation and usage instructions
+## Installation and usage instructions with Node

 * Clone the repository using: `git clone https://github.com/andela/the_spinners-backend.git `
 * Copy the file ***.env.sample*** then rename it to ***.env*** input the right credentials.